 Sampling:

-For the sampling of quantitative collection of plankton, we used a plankton net of 51-micron mesh size having a 40 cm diameter and 135 cm length fitted with the flowmeter and towed it with a mechanized boat at a speed of 2 nautical mile/hr.
+For the sampling of quantitative collection of plankton, we used plankton net of 51-micron mesh size having a 40 cm diameter and 135 cm length fitted with the flowmeter and towed it with a mechanized boat at a speed of 2 nautical mile/hr.
 The collected plankton were transferred into plastic bottles and preserved with 5% neutralized formaldehyde.

 The flowmeters initial and final readings were noted for calculating the water filtered through it.
 One litre of seawater was also taken into a plastic bottle and allowed to settle.
 Overlaying water was allowed to drain and concentrated soup was used to check the density of plankton with plankton net method.